 My theory on housework is, if the item doesn’t multiply, smell, catch fire, or block the refrigerator door, let it be.
 No one else cares.
 Why should you? – Erma Bombeck

 Unfortunately, I have found very little that doesn’t multiply, smell, catch fire, or block the refrigerator, or some other important access point.
-No matter what you call it: household duties, home economics, domestic engineering, or home management; we women still spend more time doing it than men.
+No matter what you call it: household duties, home economics, domestic engineering, or home management; Women still spend more time doing it than men.
 According to the American Time Use Survey, women spend 2.6 hours per day on household activities, compared to 2.1 hours for men.
 To add insult to injury, Forbes.com reported on a Norwegian study that revealed the divorce rate was higher in couples who shared homemaking duties equally.

-I first suspected a something was amiss when, as a young woman, I lived alone in a one bedroom apartment.
-I was proud of that abode and cleaned it till it’s shine forced any who entered to wear sunglasses.
+I first suspected a something was amiss when, as a young woman, I lived alone in a one-bedroom apartment.
+I was proud of that abode and cleaned it till its shine forced any who entered to wear sunglasses.
 But there were problems.
 A single girl does not create much mess.
 Picking up, putting things away, a wipe here and there and it should be good, right?
 But, nnnoooo.
 Dust bunnies plagued me.
 Socks disappeared overnight.
 And woe betides the barefooted sleepwalker expecting to step onto a warm carpet in the bathroom, for mystery of mysteries, the carpet moved to a different corner of the bathroom EVERY night.

 I interrogated the culprit.
 It took hours.
-But eventually, the poor dust bunny confessed that he was actually nothing but a minion of the soap scum bubblers.
+But eventually, the poor dust bunny confessed that he was nothing but a minion of the soap scum bubblers.

 Oh, the horror!
 I dread spiders more than rodents or snakes.
 Still, I needed to find the answers, not just for me, but for all womankind!
 I’ll never know where I found the courage, but one dark and stormy night I succeeded!
 I trapped a spider.
 A big one!
 I shudder to remember the torments I heaped upon the many-legged one.
 Finally, deprived of yet another web and the food it would bring, she collapsed and told me the secret.